World History

 New School Curriculum aims to ‘fill in the blanks’ about untold aspects of black history.
 The Black History 365 includes events from ancient civilization to current events.

-There is a team of about 40 historians and researchers who’ve created a new school curriculum called Black History 365; An Inclusive Account of American History, that explores crucial pieces of history often left out of text books.
+A team of about 40 historians and researchers has created a new school curriculum called Black History 365: An Inclusive Account of American History, which explores crucial pieces of history often left out of textbooks.

-The curriculum is offered in hard copy format and through digital and interactive platforms.
+The curriculum is in hard copy format and through digital and interactive platforms.

-“And we start off in ancient Africa, sort of the beginning of time.
-And then we come all the way up to contemporary history,” Milton said.
+“And we start in ancient Africa, sort of the beginning of time.
+And then we come up to contemporary history,” Milton said.

-From the role of African civilizations to the George Floyd incident in Minnesota, and pivotal events in between, CO-Founder Joel Freeman said “the course work focuses on historic moments that have shaped the climate of our nation today.”
+From the role of African civilizations to the George Floyd incident in Minnesota, and pivotal events in between, Walter Milton, Jr., said “the course work focuses on historic moments that have shaped the climate of our nation today.”

 Major Charity Adams Earley and Capt.
-Abbiy Cambell inspect the Members of the 6888th unit (850 African American Women, WAC) in England 1944 during World War II (c.
+Abbiy Cambell inspects the Members of the 6888th unit (850 African American Women, WAC) in England in 1944 during World War II (c.
 Lawrence E. Walker Foundation Collection).

 “We have the syphilis project, Tuskegee Syphilis Project that has caused a lot of mistrust in the African-American community.
 Just the lynchings, Jesse Washington, in Texas, just half the half the town came out to see the lynching,” Freeman said.